thingsboard/thingsboard.github.io/_includes/templates/edge/prerequisites.md

 Additionally, you will need to have ThingsBoard Edge up and running and connected to the ThingsBoard CE server.

-Please install ThingsBoard Edge using [Installation Guide](/docs/edge/install/installation-options/).

-This guide will help you to install ThingsBoard Edge and connect it to ThingsBoard CE server.
+Please install ThingsBoard Edge using [Installation Guide](/docs/edge/install/installation-options/) - this guide will help you to install ThingsBoard Edge and connect it to ThingsBoard CE server.

 ThingsBoard **CE** server UI will be available using the URL: [http://localhost:8080](http://localhost:8080).
 You may use username **tenant@thingsboard.org** and password **tenant**.